 Victims of bullying experience significant issues over time including high stress, reduced self-esteem, lack of sleep and even musculoskeletal problems.

-- The target could become so frustrated that he or she will quit.
+- The bullying target could become so frustrated that he or she will quit.
 Now you have the cost of hiring a new employee.

 - Allowing bullying in the workplace creates a toxic company culture and reduces morale.
-This could also affect performance because those who witness the bullying may purposefully do less quality work to stay off the bully’s radar.
+This could also affect performance because those who witness the workplace bullying may purposefully do less quality work to stay off the bully’s radar.
 A weak culture will lead to increased absences and high employee turnover.

 - Bullying could lead to litigation if it involves harassment or discrimination.
 There are a great deal of potential costs associated with harassment investigations and cases.